Lonely Hearts (1991 film): Plot

-A lonely woman who becomes obsessed with a con man.
+A lonely woman, Alma, becomes obsessed with a con man, Frank.
 She even poses as his sister to help him trick other women.

-falls for the conman who steals her money after seducing her.
-Frank doesn't want Alma around him, but he cannot do anything about the situation in case she goes to the police.
-Hot on the trail of the two is a female private detective, working for another of Frank's victims.
+She soon falls for the con man, who steals her money after seducing her.
+Frank does not want Alma around him, but he cannot do anything about the situation in case she goes to the police.
+Hot on their trail is a female private detective, working for another of Frank's victims.